algernon/madness/resources/posts/2015-11-20-looking-for-a-keyboard.markdown

 * Mechanical keys.
 * Open source hardware and firmware, thus programmable.
 * Thumb keys.
+* Available via ErgoDox EZ as an assembled product.

 ### Cons

-* Sold as a kit, I'd have to assemble it myself (possibly including soldering, if reviews are up to date).
-I don't want to do that, so I'd be looking for a pre-assembled version.
-* The home page is rather silent, not much info there, and I'm not going to dig through forums to get the keyboard sold to me.
+* Primarily a kit, but assembled available.
-* Not sure where I can order it from.
+* Not sure when it'd ship (december shipments are sold out).

 ### Summary

 The keyboard looks interesting, primarily due to the thumb keys.
-But for a price of **$250** + shipping, I'd still have to assemble it.
-Since I'm not a hardware guy, I don't want to do that, so I'm looking at **$300+**.
-Not sure that's worth it.
+From the ErgoDox EZ campaign, I'm looking at **$270**.
+That's friendly, and makes ErgoDox a viable option!
+(Thanks [@miffe](https://twitter.com/miffe)!)

 <a name="kinesis-advantage"></a>
 [Kinesis Advantage](http://www.kinesis-ergo.com/shop/advantage-for-pc-mac/)